Despicable Me: Video games

 The video game, titled Despicable Me: The Game, was released for the PlayStation 2, PlayStation Portable, and Wii.
 A Nintendo DS version was released under the name Despicable Me: The Game – Minion Mayhem.
 Namco also released on July 6, 2010, a version for the iPhone, iPad and iPod Touch platform entitled Despicable Me: Minion Mania, developed by Anino Games.
 The game was removed from the App Store on January 1, 2013.

-The action video game, titled Despicable Me: Minion Rush, was released on June 13, 2013.
-The game, developed by Gameloft, was adapted for iPhone, iPad, Apple TV, Android, and Windows Phone devices.
+The action video game, initially titled Despicable Me: Minion Rush, retitled in 2018 to simply Minion Rush, was released on June 13, 2013.
+The game, developed by Gameloft Barcelona and editing by the French group Gameloft, was adapted for iPhone, iPad, Apple TV, Android, and Windows Phone devices.
 Played as one of the Minions, it allows customization of the character, who must perform various tasks, including defeating Vector and a new villain created for the game, to earn the title of Minion of the Year.
 The game was downloaded more than 100 million times in the first three months after its release.
 The game won a British Academy Children's Award in the category BAFTA's Kids' Vote and a Kids' Choice Award for Favorite App.
 By June 2021, the game hit 1 billion downloads worldwide across iOS, Android, and other devices.
+On September 25, 2026, it was announced that the game would be removed from app stores on October 30, 2026, with the online servers shutting down on January 29, 2027.
+Offline features will remain accessible after this date for users who already have the game downloaded or via an APK download.

 The free-to-play mobile game developed by Electronic Arts (otherwise known as EA), titled Minions Paradise, was released in the summer of 2015.
 Playing as Phil, players will help Minions design and build their own utopia set in a tropical environment.
 The game was removed from the App Store on May 22, 2017.

 Theme park attractions

 Despicable Me Minion Mayhem is a simulator ride that opened on July 2, 2012, at Universal Studios Florida and on April 12, 2014, at Universal Studios Hollywood, starring Steve Carell as Gru, Miranda Cosgrove as Margo, Dana Gaier as Edith, Elsie Fisher as Agnes, and Pierre Coffin as the Minions.
-The same attraction (featuring Japanese and Chinese voice casts) opened on April 21, 2017, at Universal Studios Japan and September 20, 2021, at Universal Studios Beijing.
+The same attraction (featuring Japanese and Mandarin voice casts) opened on April 21, 2017, at Universal Studios Japan and September 20, 2021, at Universal Studios Beijing.
 Another version of the attraction, built as part of Minion Land, opened on February 14, 2025, at Universal Studios Singapore.

 In addition to the Minion Mayhem attraction, Universal Studios Florida features an entire Minion Land with a moving-walkway shooter attraction titled Villain-Con: Minion Blast.
+The Minion Blast attraction is also featured at Universal Studios Japan.

-In 2026, Universal Kids Resort will include a themed land based on the Despicable Me franchise, known as Minions vs Minions: Bello Bay Club.
-The area will contain a river rapids ride.
+In 2026, Universal Kids Resort features a themed land based on the Despicable Me franchise, known as Minions vs Minions: Bello Bay Club.
+The area contains a river rapids ride.

-A Minions area is also set to open in Universal Studios Great Britain, and will be built similar to Minion Land at Universal Studios Beijing.